 The first official stop on our impromptu “Never Seen That” Tour was Lance Campers, but we can’t reveal that “never seen” item just yet.
 Do you know how to keep TCM readers in suspense?
 I’ll tell you later.

 100,000 Square Feet For FWC

-What follows is a photographic walk-though of the new building, production areas, and production line.
-The focus of our visit was to check out the new building, and get a grip on how the significantly larger facility affected the company and product.
+What follows is a photographic walk-through of the new building, production areas, and production line.
+The focus of our visit was to check out the new building and get a grip on how the significantly larger facility affected the company and product.

 There’s a fun irony in Four Wheel Campers – manufacturers of some of the smallest and lightest truck campers on Earth – having one of the largest truck

 Looking at their new factory from the outside, the words monolithic and gargantuan come to mind.
 Thankfully, there are twin palm trees and a big Four Wheel Camper logo inviting you to the entrance.
 Let’s go inside.

 For customers who stop by, the new building has an indoor showroom where you can check out their various models and get a brochure.
 The mural on the wall was painted by a local artist and helps give this area an outdoor feel.

 A few steps from the showroom is the service area.
 Here is where Four Wheel Campers performs warranty work, repairs, and upgrades for customers.
 It’s not unusual for the service department to service and refurbish ten, twenty, and even thirty-year-old Four Wheel Campers.

 Newer campers sometimes come in for options and upgrades keeping the service department quite busy.
 Of course, the bulk of service is done by their dealer network.